 Description - Rubbertrax Antifatigue tiles by Swisstrax are made from a blend of recycled rubber and plastic.
 This tile features quite a bit more rubber than plastic, which makes it more pliable and softer to the touch.
 Rubbertrax Antifatigue is perfect to use anywhere comfort under toe is essential such as in gyms, offices and in commercial spaces.
-This tile can be installed with the standard Rubbertrax tile and comes in 4 popular patterns.
-Since this tile is softer than the standard Rubbertrax tile, it will not withstand as much rollover or compressive weight, so it is not recommended under heavy objects or to be driven on.
+Since this tile is softer than the standard garage tiles, it will not withstand as much rollover or compressive weight, so it is not recommended under heavy objects or to be driven on.
 This product is also a very ‘Green’ product and is UV stable and resistant to most chemicals and solvents.
 Anti-fatigue tiles are the prefect non slip floor and are backed by a 15 year warranty.

 Material – Constructed of 75% thermoplastic elastomer and 25% polypropylene copolymer.